Botox® has been used for several years with an almost 100% success rate for treating excessive armpit sweating, also known as hyperhidrosis.

-Yes, as with all of our services, you must have an initial-consultation before proceeding with your first treatment - regardless of if you have had this treatment elsewhere.
+As with all of our injectable services, you must have an Initial Injectable Consultation before proceeding with your first treatment – regardless of if you have had this treatment elsewhere.
 This ensures you are fully educated and informed before proceeding with treatment.
 We are a best-practice clinic and consistently deliver optimal results by placing paramount importance on education and informed consent.

 Hyperhidrosis is a condition that is characterised by sweating or perspiration in excess of the normal needs of the body.
 This can be socially crippling, embarrassing, restrict clothing choice and destroy clothes.